oat-sa/lib-lti1p3-core/doc/message/tool-originating-messages.md

 ![Tool originating flow](../images/message/tool-to-platform.png)

-To handle the OIDC flow for an LTI resource link launch request, each step will be detailed below, from both platform and tool perspectives.
+Each step will be detailed below, from both platform and tool perspectives.

 ## Table of contents